 Rooted in the deep traditions of the arts as a powerful means for social change, Arts as Civic Engagement is a platform for students to immerse in arts-based community engagement.

-Launched in 2018, the program supports three Washington University undergraduate students in a Civic and Community Arts Residency at regional arts organizations.
-Participants receive a $5,000 stipend in lieu of summer earnings and work as embedded staff members at partner organizations.
+Launched in 2018, the program supports four Washington University undergraduate students in a Civic and Community Arts Residency at regional arts organizations.
+Participants receive a $5,000 stipend and work as embedded staff members at partner organizations.

 The video below features our 2019 residents and partner organizations during a culminating event and reception at the Mildred Lane Kemper Art Museum.
 Students illustrated their work through a creative presentation.
 The event included a conversation with St. Louis-based artist and activist Damon Davis.